aspose-total/Aspose.Total-Products/total/en/net/conversion/email-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMAIL to DOC via .NET" h2=".NET API to Render EMAIL to DOC on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add EMAIL to DOC conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to DOC.
+As a .NET developer, you may need to add EMAIL to DOC conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs from Aspose.Total for .NET.
+Aspose.Email for .NET is a powerful API that allows you to convert EMAIL file format to HTML.
+Once you have the HTML, you can use Aspose.Words for .NET to render the HTML to DOC.
+This will allow you to easily convert EMAIL files to DOC format.

+Aspose.Total for .NET is a comprehensive suite of APIs that allows you to manipulate a wide range of file formats.
+Aspose.Email for .NET is a powerful API that allows you to read, write, and convert EMAIL files.
+It supports a wide range of EMAIL file formats, including MSG, EML, EMLX, and MHT.
+It also allows you to convert EMAIL files to HTML.

+Once you have the HTML, you can use Aspose.Words for .NET to render the HTML to DOC.
+This API allows you to create, edit, and convert DOC files.
+It supports a wide range of DOC file formats, including DOC, DOCX, RTF, and ODT.
+It also allows you to convert HTML to DOC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}